MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 ## Threat modeling

 Threat modeling provides a risk based approach to security design, using identified potential threats to develop appropriate security mitigations.
-There is ultimately a myriad of possible threats with varying probabilities of occurrence, and in many cases threats can chain in unexpected, unpredictable, and even chaotic ways.
-This complexity and uncertainty is precisely why traditional technology requirement based security approaches are largely unsuitable for mission-critical cloud applications, and unfortunately means that the process of threat modelling for an AlwaysOn application is complex and unyielding.
+There are many  possible threats with varying probabilities of occurrence, and in many cases threats can chain in unexpected, unpredictable, and even chaotic ways.
+This complexity and uncertainty is why traditional technology requirement based security approaches are largely unsuitable for mission-critical cloud applications.
+Expect the process of threat modeling for a mission-critical application to be complex and unyielding.

 To help navigate these challenges, a layered defense-in-depth approach should be applied to define and implement compensating mitigations for modeled threats, considering the following defensive layers.

 1. The Azure platform with foundational security capabilities and controls.
-1. The AlwaysOn application architecture and security design.
+1. The application architecture and security design.
-1. Security features (built-in, enabled, and deployable) applied to secure Azure resources.
+1. Security features built-in, enabled, and deployable applied to secure Azure resources.
 1. Application code and security logic.
 1. Operational processes and DevSecOps.